The chemistry of the future depends on plants

 Photo Rights reserved

 Their names are Noccaea caerulescens, Iberis intermedia and Anthyllis vulneraria.
-These very special plants have a special feature: they are able to extract heavy metals from the soil.
+These very special plants have a special feature: they are capable of extracting heavy metals from the soil.
 In Saint-Laurent-le-Minier in 2011, Claude Grison's "plant follies" demonstrated that they alone could rehabilitate soil damaged by centuries of mining.

 Since then, similar plants have been used in Crete, New Caledonia, Gabon and China.
 Everywhere, plants selected by Bio-inspired Chemistry and Ecological Innovations Laboratory (ChimEco, CNRS/Université de Montpellier), have extracted the metals disseminated in soils rich in zinc, lead, cadmium, copper, manganese, nickel and palladium.